RahulGopathi/prometeo-static-site/README.md

 # prometeo-static-site
-hosting the prometeo website on github pages
+extracted the static content of prometeo.in and hosting it on github pages